Hmm. Not sure if I was supposed to share that!

-I also enjoy photography, baking, arts and crafts, writing, necklace hoarding and being a catmom.
-All photos on this blog are my own, unless otherwise stated.
+I also enjoy making lists and spreadsheets, photography, arts and crafts, writing, quirky jewelry, and being a crazy cat person.
+All photos on this blog are my own unless otherwise stated.

-I accept review requests from authors and publishers.
+I accept review requests from authors and publishers with a focus on small and indie publishers and self-published authors.
 I’m happy to receive ARCs or finished copies of books to review.
-I prefer physical books, but do accept e-books.
-Genres I prefer are fiction, fantasy, sci-fi, historical fiction, young adult and middle-grade (of all kinds – I friggen love middle-grade).
-However, I don’t limit myself to those genres and will read anything I think will interest me.
+I prefer physical books, but e-books are ok.
+Genres I prefer are fiction, fantasy, sci-fi, historical fiction, steampunk, and anything in between!
+I read adult, some young adult, and middle-grade of all kinds – I love middle-grade.
+Lately, I’ve been exploring the romance genre, and really, I’ll read anything I think will interest me.

-All reviews are my honest opinion and that means I may not enjoy a book.
-Please know, I’m not trying to be mean, but I can’t promise that I’ll always be able to find something positive to say about a book.
+All reviews are my honest opinion; that means I may not enjoy a book.
+I do my best to highlight at least one good thing, but I can’t promise I’ll always find something positive to say.
+Warning: Negative reviews may contain snark.

-If you would like to contact me about a review, team up for a post (I love to see other people’s pretty books and feature them in a Judging post), or if you just want to talk about books, drop me a line at milliebot.reads[at]gmail[dot]com.
+If you would like to contact me about a review, team up for a post (I love to see other people’s pretty books and feature them in my Judging posts), or if you just want to talk about books, drop me a line at milliebot.reads[at]gmail[dot]com.